 6.18.1 Applicability to language

 Because C is an imperative language, programs in C can contain dead stores (locations that are written but never subsequently read, or overwritten without an intervening read).
 This can result from an error in the initial design or implementation of a program, or from an incomplete or erroneous modification of an existing program.
 However, it may also be intended behaviour, for example when initializing a sparse array.
-It may be more efficient to clear the entire array to zero, then to assign the non-zero values, so the presence of dead stores should be regarded as a warning of a possible error, rather than an actual error.
+It can be more efficient to clear the entire array to zero, then to assign the non-zero values, so the presence of dead stores should be regarded as a warning of a possible error, rather than an actual error.

-A store into a volatile-qualified variable generally should not be considered a dead store because accessing such a variable may cause additional side effects, such as input/output (memory-mapped I/O) or observability by a debugger or another thread of execution.
+A store into a volatile-qualified variable generally should not be considered a dead store because accessing such a variable can cause additional side effects, such as input/output (memory-mapped I/O) or observability by a debugger or another thread of execution.

 6.18.2 Guidance to language users